acraugh/pds4-context-products/README.md

 Pay particular attention to ```<type>``` fields, which are often incorporated into file names.

-For both LIDs and filenames, make a reasonable guess and then post it in the comments for the related issue, tagging Richard Chen (@rchenatjpl) to ask for a quick review. *EN personnel will adjust the LIDs and filenames if needed*, so checking with EN early on this point can save the effort of having to change these parameters in any data products you might be creating while the new context products are being reviewed.
+For both LIDs and filenames, make a reasonable guess and prpose them in the issue you create.
+If you need a quick review, tag Richard Chen (@rchenatjpl) to ask for one. ***EN personnel will adjust the LIDs and filenames if needed***, so checking with EN early on this point can save the effort of having to change these parameters in any data products you might be creating while the new context products are being reviewed.